Access to affordable, quality office space

 Low cost of living

-The province provides health coverage — giving Albertans access to hospitals, clinics, physicians, and a variety of other services.
-Albertans also have access to a quality public school system with international rankings (PISA, 2018).
+The province provides health coverage — giving Albertans access to hospitals, clinics, physicians, and other services.
+Albertans also have access to a quality, internationally ranked public school system.

 On average, Albertans enjoy a higher family income than in other parts of the country.
-In 2019, the median household income in Alberta was $99,400 after tax — compared to the national median $86,700.
+In 2020, Alberta families had the highest median after-tax income in Canada at $77,700 compared to the national median of $66,800.

-Alberta is one of the few places in Canada where it is affordable to own a house in a major city.
-Edmonton and Calgary have the most affordable housing markets of any major Canadian city.
-The average home price is $404,000 and $495,000 for a single-family detached home in Edmonton and Calgary respectively.
+Alberta is one of the few places in Canada where it’s affordable to own a house in a major city.
+The average home price is $455,050 and $596,000 for a single-family detached home in Edmonton and Calgary respectively.

-Unlike other Canadian cities which have seen home prices surge, Edmonton and Calgary’s are experiencing steady growth — indicating a balanced housing market.
+Unlike other Canadian cities which have seen home prices surge, Edmonton and Calgary are experiencing steady growth — indicating a balanced housing market.